-In the normal course of business, the Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates relating to transactions of its international subsidiaries, including certain balance sheet exposures (payables and receivables denominated in foreign currencies) (see Note 16 "Derivatives and Hedging" in the Notes to Consolidated Financial Statements in this Form 10-K).
+In the normal course of business, the Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates relating to transactions of its international subsidiaries, including certain balance sheet exposures (payables and receivables denominated in foreign currencies) (see Note 15 "Derivatives and Hedging" in the Notes to

+Consolidated Financial Statements in this Form 10-K).
 In addition, the Company is exposed to gains and losses resulting from the translation of the operating results of the Company's international subsidiaries into U.S. dollars for financial reporting purposes.
 As part of its strategy to manage the level of exposure to the risk of fluctuations in foreign currency exchange rates, the Company uses derivative financial instruments in the form of foreign currency forward contracts to mitigate the impact of foreign currency translation on transactions that are denominated primarily in British Pounds, Euros, Japanese Yen, Canadian Dollars, Australian Dollars and Korean Won.
 For most currencies, the Company is a net receiver of foreign currencies and, therefore, benefits from a weaker U.S. dollar and is adversely affected by a stronger U.S. dollar relative to those foreign currencies in which the Company transacts significant amounts of business.

 Foreign currency forward contracts are used only to meet the Company's objectives of offsetting gains and losses from foreign currency exchange exposures with gains and losses from foreign currency contracts in order to reduce foreign currency volatility in earnings.
 The extent to which the Company's activities to mitigate the effects of changes in foreign currency exchange rates varies is based upon many factors, including the amount of transactions being hedged.
 The Company generally only hedges a limited portion of its international transactions.
-Foreign currency rates for financial reporting purposes had a negative impact upon the Company's consolidated reported financial results in 2015 compared to 2014 (see "Risk Factors" contained in Item 1A and "Results of Operations" contained in Item 7).
 The Company does not enter into foreign currency forward contracts for speculative purposes.
 Foreign currency forward contracts generally mature within 12 to 15 months from their inception.

 Beginning in January 2015, the Company entered into foreign currency forward contracts in the form of cash flow hedges that qualify for hedge accounting under ASC Topic 815, "Derivatives and Hedging," to help mitigate the foreign currency exchange exposures discussed above.
-The Company did not have instruments that qualified for hedge accounting in 2014 and 2013.
-At December 31, 2015, the notional amount of these contacts was approximately \$55.9 million.
+The Company did not have instruments that qualified for hedge accounting in 2014.
+At December 31, 2016 and 2015, the notional amounts of these contacts were approximately \$27.3 million and \$55.9 million, respectively.
 The reporting of gains and losses on these cash flow hedging instruments depends on whether the gains or losses are effective at offsetting changes in the cash flows of the underlying hedged items.
 The Company uses the hypothetical derivative method to measure the effectiveness of the foreign currency forward contracts and evaluates the effectiveness on a quarterly basis.
-The effective portion of the gains and losses on these hedging instruments are recorded in other comprehensive income until recognized in earnings during the period that the hedged transactions take place.
+The effective portion of the gains and losses on these hedging instruments are recorded in other comprehensive income until recognized in earnings in the period that the hedged transactions take place.
 Any ineffective portion of the gains and losses from these hedging instruments is recognized in earnings immediately.
 The Company estimates the fair values of foreign currency forward contracts based on pricing models using current market rates.

-At December 31, 2015, 2014 and 2013, the notional amounts of the Company's foreign currency forward contracts not designated as hedging instruments used to help mitigate the exposure discussed above were approximately \$43.1 million, \$62.9 million and \$42.3 million, respectively.
-The Company estimates the fair values of foreign currency forward contracts based on pricing models using current market rates, and records these contracts on the balance sheet at fair value with changes in fair value recorded in earnings in other income (expense).
+At December 31, 2016, 2015 and 2014, the notional amounts of the Company's foreign currency forward contracts not designated as hedging instruments used to help mitigate the exposure discussed above were approximately \$14.8 million, \$43.1 million and \$62.9 million, respectively.
+The Company estimates the fair values of foreign currency forward contracts based on pricing models using current market rates, and records these contracts on the balance sheet at fair value with changes in fair value recorded immediately in earnings in other income (expense).